jayaarrgh/BookOfShaders-Godot/README.md

 ## Tips on Use
-The hideable text editor swaps the shader code every 200 ms, and saves the file every 3000ms.
+- The hideable text editor swaps the shader code every 200 ms, and saves the file every 3000ms.
-It does this less often in the 3D section, as saving and swaping shaders in 3d takes a bit longs and causes slight pauses in the renderer.
+It does this less often in the 3D section, as saving and swaping shaders in 3d causes slight pauses in the renderer.

-The 3D section can load 2d canvas shaders with strange results.
-All 3D shaders should go inside the shader folder.
+- Create new folders and new shader code in the `user://shaders` and `user://shaders/3D` directories.

-The reset button returns edited shaders to their default code.
+- The reset button returns edited shaders to their default code.
+This does nothing for your own created shaders.

+- All 3D shaders should go inside the shader/3D folder.
+The 3D section can load 2D canvas shaders with strange results.

+- You can use `uniform sampler2D texture;` in your shaders and import an image to use.
+This works in 2D and 3D.
+The images and textures are not saved between sessions.

+- You can import meshes in .obj format.
+All material and texture information is not kept.
+This only works with single surface meshes.
+The mesh data is stored for use between sessions.

-To reset all shaders to the default shader code, delete the shaders folder in the user directory and reopen the application.
-Copy any of your changes you want to maintain first of course.
+- To reset all shaders to the default shader code, delete the shaders folder in the user directory and reopen the application.
+This will delete any shaders you have created yourself.
+So copy any of your  you want to maintain first of course.

-Create new folders and new shader code in the user directory.

-*WARNING*: Automatic saving during runtime will overwrite external editor changes.
+  - *WARNING*: Automatic saving during runtime will overwrite external editor changes.
 If using an external text editor, this application should be closed first.

-#### User Directory
+  - User Directory

         Windows:
             %APPDATA%\Godot\app_userdata\Project Name

         On GNU/Linux:
             $HOME/.godot/app_userdata/Project Name
             OR
             $HOME/.local/share/godot/app_userdata/Project Name

 ## ChangeLog
 ### v2
 - Added 3d Mode
 - Used Godot 3.4 (from 3.2 in v1)
 - *.shader were renamed *.gdshader
+### v3
+- Added mesh swapping in 3D
+- Added import of meshes via .obj files
+- Added image support via `uniform sampler2D texture;` (2D and 3D)